 KiwiSaver is a voluntary, work-based savings initiative to help you with your long-term saving for retirement.
 It's designed to be hassle-free so it's easy to maintain a regular savings pattern.

 There are a range of membership benefits to encourage you to get saving.
-They include regular contributions from your employer and an annual member tax credit paid by the Government.
+They include regular contributions from your employer and an annual Government contribution.
 Some people may also be eligible for help with the deposit on their first home.

 KiwiSaver schemes are managed by private sector companies called KiwiSaver providers.
 You can choose which KiwiSaver provider to invest your money with.